ArchipelagoMW/Archipelago/worlds/civ_6/docs/en_Civilization VI.md

     - Heavens no, my fellow Archipelago appreciator.
 When configuring your Archipelago options for Civilization on the options page, there are several choices available for you to fine tune the way you'd like to be punished for the follies of your friends.
 These include: Having a random unit destroyed, losing a percentage of gold or faith, or even losing a point on your era score.
 If you can't make up your mind, you can elect to have any of them be selected every time a death link is sent your way.
     In the event you lose one of your units in combat (this means captured units don't count), then you will send a death link event to the rest of your friends.

-- I enabled `progressive districts` but I have no idea techs/civics what items are locked behind progression now!
+- I enabled `progressive districts` but I have no idea what tech or civic a progressive district unlocks for me!
     - Any technology or civic that grants you a new building in a district (or grants you the district itself) is now locked behind a progressive item.
 For example, `PROGRESSIVE_CAMPUS` would give you these items in the following order:
           1. `TECH_WRITING`
           2. `TECH_EDUCATION`